Finding better ways to provide the materials the world needs

 Our teams – ranging from archaeologists and economic development experts to human rights specialists and our operational leaders – work closely with communities to understand how our work affects their lives, their culture and their heritage.
 By doing so, we can respond to community concerns, optimise benefits and work to minimise negative impacts.

 Throughout the history of our involvement in the Simandou project, we have maintained regular community consultation forums and sessions designed to maintain dialogue with local communities by addressing questions, concerns and additional opportunities to provide support.
-This work continues actively as we progress through to the forthcoming phases of construction and operation.
+This work continues actively as we progress through construction and into operations.

 Immeuble Camayenne Corniche Nord Commune Dixinn BP848, Conakry Republic of Guinea